-^{5.} You may be wondering why it's 0×80 instead of just 80.
+^{6.} You may be wondering why it's 0×80 instead of just 80.
 The reason is that the number is written in hexadecimal.
 In hexadecimal, a single digit can hold 16 values instead of the normal 10.
 This is done by utilizing the letters a through f in addition to the regular digits. a represents 10, b represents 11, and so on.
 0×10 represents the number 16, and so on.
-This will be discussed more in depth later, but just be aware that numbers starting with $0 \times$ are in hexadecimal.
+This will be discussed more in depth later, but just be aware that numbers starting with $0\times$ are in hexadecimal.
 Tacking on an H at the end is also sometimes used instead, but we won't do that in this book.
-For more information about this, see Chapter 10 stored in the other registers.
-System call number 1 is the exit system call, which requires the status code to be placed in %ebx.
+For more information about this, see Chapter 10 won't be back in control.
+If we didn't signal the interrupt, then no system call would have been performed.

-^{6.} Actually, the interrupt transfers control to whoever set up an interrupt handler for the interrupt number.
+^{7.} Actually, the interrupt transfers control to whoever set up an interrupt handler for the interrupt number.
 In the case of Linux, all of them are set to be handled by the Linux kernel.

-^{7.} If you don't watch Veggie Tales, you should.
+8. If you don't watch Veggie Tales, you should.
+Start with Dave and the Giant Pickle.